 - Mental focus and concentration

-- Emotional adjustment from fear, separation anxiety, trauma, grief or aggression
+- An emotional adjustment from fear, separation anxiety, trauma, grief or aggression

 Massage is the focused and intentional touch that manipulates both skin and muscle, to help the dog in healing.
 Each stroke is specific in pressure, direction and intention.
 The power of touch is both spiritual and physical.
 Massage is an energetic connectedness between the dog and practitioner where the body responds to the intention of the therapist.